 This course will also prove useful in the areas of leadership, management and consultancy, as well as education and research.
 There are significant opportunities for further professional development and specialism.

 The University may administer a small inflationary rise in tuition fees, in line with Government policy, in subsequent academic years as you progress through the course.

-Subject to eligibility, UK and EU students joining this undergraduate degree can apply for a Tuition Fee Loan from the Government to cover the full cost of tuition fees.
-UK and EU students enrolling on the programme may also be eligible to apply for additional funding to help with living costs.
+Subject to eligibility, UK students joining this undergraduate degree can apply for a Tuition Fee Loan from the Government to cover the full cost of tuition fees.
+UK students enrolling on the programme may also be eligible to apply for additional funding to help with living costs.
 This includes a training grant of at least £5,000 per annum for Nursing students, plus an additional £1,000 per annum for specialising in mental health nursing where demand is particularly high.

 For comprehensive information about the financial support available to eligible UK students joining this programme, together with details of how to apply for potential funding, please view our Money Matters guide for your intended academic year of entry.